At a Glance

 Step 4.
 Select your panel

-In order to test an unreleased Android app, you'll need to select Panels.
-Unreleased app testing is not yet available for My Recruit.
+In order to test an unreleased Android app, you'll need to select Build audience.
+Unreleased app testing is not yet available for the Create link option (Invite Network).

 At this stage, you'll need to provide a public link to your app build or upload your APK file.
 You can also drag and drop the file.